YJagger23/Plane-War/README.md

-              self.active = True #set the initial status as active self.rect.left, self.rect.top = \ #use randint from the random module to generate random position of enemys randint(0, self.width - self.rect.width), \ #set width range from 0 to the right of the screen randint(-5 * self.height, 0) #set height range from 0 to beyond the bottom of the screen self.mask = pygame.mask.from_surface(self.image) #Get a mask of the image for more accurate collision detection
+              self.active = True #set the initial status as active self.rect.left, self.rect.top = \ #use randint from the random module to generate random position of enemys randint(0, self.width - self.rect.width), \ #set width range from 0 to the right of the screen randint(-5 * self.height, 0) #set height range from 0 to -5 times beyond the bottom of the screen to leave more time self.mask = pygame.mask.from_surface(self.image) #Get a mask of the image for more accurate collision detection
    ```